aymanzyy/catalystml/README.md

 DATA-SPECIFIC INFORMATION <Create sections for EACH data file or set, as appropriate>
 --------------------------

-• /𝑑𝑎𝑡𝑎: The input files, including text files defining the cylindrical input geometry and model parameters, are defined.
+- /𝑑𝑎𝑡𝑎: The input files, including text files defining the cylindrical input geometry and model parameters, are defined.

-Variable/field list
-Define each including spelling out abbreviations

-Value/attribute list
-Include units of measure, codes or symbols used

-Missing data treatments (null, -99, na, etc.)
+    - cylinder.txt: Text file defining cylinder object
+    - offline_trained_insitu_encoding_timestep_990.pt: Pickled latent encoding
+    - proxy_input_file.txt: Input file parsed by the HARVEY proxy app

 -------------------------
 USE and ACCESS INFORMATION